ttscoff/howzit/README.md

 - `@include(TOPIC)`

     Includes all tasks from another topic, matching the name (partial match allowed) and returning first match.
+- `@before...@end`

+    A block defined between @before and @end markers will be considered prerequisite for any task the topic can run.
+If one or more of these blocks exist in the topic, they will be displayed before running and a yes/no dialog will request confirmation that the prerequisites have been met.
+The content between these markers is still included when viewing the topic, but the tags themselves do not show up in output.
+- `@after...@end`

+    A block defined between @after and @end markers will be displayed after a topic is run.
+Use it to remind yourself of additional tasks after automated ones have been executed.
+The content between these markers is still included when viewing the topic, but the tags themselves do not show up in output.

 ### Run blocks (embedded scripts)